tmpmachine/vanilla-framework/factories/dialog-factory.md

 windog.preloadTemplate('dialogs.html');
 ```

 Notes: loading dialog will disappear directly after 250ms (no transition out).
 This is hardcoded to the library and you must adjust to the `--sec` var in the CSS.
-It is needed for smooth transition of backdrop opacity when lazyloading.
+It is needed for smooth transition of backdrop opacity when lazy loading.

 ```css
 &:not(.transitionless)::backdrop {